The Ultimate Guide To Choosing Your Camino

 If you love taking photos of the sunset though, then you can’t miss the Camino Finisterre, once believed to be the end of the world and the perfect spot to watch the sun slowly set over the Atlantic.

 Congratulations!
 Welcome to the Camino community.
 We’re so excited that you’re about to set off on your first Camino journey.
-In order to ensure you have the best possible Camino experience, we’d often suggest that you walk either the Camino Frances or Camino Portugues for your first trip.
+To ensure you have the best possible Camino experience, we’d often suggest that you walk either the Camino Frances or Camino Portugues for your first trip.

 Both of these are popular, well signposted and active routes so you’re likely to meet fellow pilgrims and also there’ll be no shortage of shops and restaurants along the way.
 We’d also suggest starting with the last 100km of routes if it’s your first time as it will give you a great introduction to the Camino de Santiago experience.

-As any parent can attest to, travelling with kids brings its own unique joy as well as its own unique challenges.
-To help minimise that, we’d recommend taking the kiddos on the Camino Frances, Portugues or Via Francigena.
+As any parent can attest to, travelling with kids brings unique joy as well as unique challenges.
+To help minimise that, we’d recommend taking the kiddos on one from our Camino for Families collection which covers the Camino Frances, Camino Portugues or the Via Francigena.

 We have a dedicated Camino for Families page with all the information you could need ahead of a walking or cycling trip.
 Well prepared is half the battle and taking your children on the Camino de Santiago is sure to be an experience they will never forget.